Carton Recycling Investment Programme

 About the project

-The project follows on from a feasibility study BVRio conducted for Tetra Pak in 2020 looking at strategies for the collection and recycling of used beverage cartons in both Vietnam and India.
+The project followed on from a feasibility study BVRio conducted for Tetra Pak in 2020 looking at strategies for the collection and recycling of used beverage cartons in both Vietnam and India.
 The study found that informal waste pickers are crucial to carton collection programmes, and that a project design that neglects informal collectors could potentially destroy their jobs.
-With Circular Action’s mobile app, KOLEKT, developed with waste pickers in Indonesia, Circular Action designed this pilot Circular Action Programme (CAP) to manage the recovery and recycling of 3,000 tonnes of used beverage cartons in Ho Chi Minh City, Vietnam.
+The study also found that if there is no incentive for waste pickers to collect cartons, then they won’t collect them.
+The standard practice was to stimulate the collection of cartons by subsidising purchases at the recycler and aggregators.
+This didn’t work because the large buyers (recyclers & aggregators) would not share the subsidy with waste pickers.

-Collecting from the collectors
+Changing the approach – Collecting from the collectors

-The vehicles each increased the potential daily collection capacity from an average of 150kg to 837kgs per day.
+The vehicles each increased the potential daily collection capacity from an average of 150 kg to 837 kgs per day.

-waste pickers earning additional income
+waste pickers collecting cartons part-time and earning additional income

-3000 tonnes
+459 tonnes

 of used beverage cartons recycled